 UF researchers now have access to an instance of Galaxy at Research Computing - a web-based framework for accessible, reproducible, and transparent biological computing.
 Galaxy has arisen as the most popular framework for providing biological researchers access to the tools they need for the analysis of their data.
 It helps researchers survive and thrive in the face of ever growing computational and data management demands of contemporary biology.
 It also provides the convenience of a robust system of user account handling, data sharing, and security.
 Since most biological research projects now happen in a distributed collaborative environment, Galaxy's work history sharing and analytical pipeline building, as well as publishing and sharing the results in a convenient and secure manner, address the most important issues and allow UF researchers to be highly competitive.
 Other benefits of the UF instance of Galaxy are access to the high-speed campus Research Network, use of large HPC cluster resources for running jobs, transparent user account access and convenient data upload, as well as full system and user support by the RC staff.

 UF Galaxy URI

 - Use the UFRC Support Ticket System to request adding new tools or reference data to the Galaxy and to file problem reports.
 Note: If you are submitting a problem report the first step should be to share the history that contains a failed step with by using the 'bug' icon in galaxy.

-- When submitting a problem report use the Galaxy bug reporting tool to provide us with the information necessary for solving the problem.
-Click on the green "bug" icon in the problematic step in the history and submit the resulting form.
+- When submitting a problem report use bug button in Galaxy to provide us with the information necessary for solving the problem.
+Click on the "bug" icon in the problematic step in the history and submit the resulting form.
 This tool automatically shares your history with us, so you don't have to share it separately.
 Alternatively, you can just share your Galaxy history if necessary.

 - The main documentation site for galaxy users is the Galaxy Wiki/Learn.